ChinaNetCloud/nc-backup-py/docs/DECRYPTION.md

   var
   ```

-TODO: develop a feature in the near future called "restore" that will decrypt and decompress the files and log information to BRT about the Restore job, dates, etc...
+#### Upcoming feature:

+A restore script that will take input interactively and decrypt files.
+It will be able to send a report on decryption to a preconfigured URL and email using POST and SMTP.